 Stairs and ramps have slopes and slants, but building floors are precision-tuned to be as flat as they can be constructed … right?
-This topsy-turvy rural dwelling inverts tradition and flips our architectural expectations upside-down – or at least sets them sharply on edge (Photos by Ester Havlova).
+This topsy-turvy hillside home inverts tradition and flips our architectural expectations upside-down – or at least sets them sharply on edge (Photos by Ester Havlova).

-Usually, building a hillside home means compensating for the exterior slopes – finding places where the natural environment can be adjusted to fit the needs of our flat-footed species.
+Usually, building a home into a steep slope means compensating for the exterior slopes – finding places where the natural environment can be adjusted to fit the needs of our flat-footed species.

 In this case, however, Sepka Architects (with client consent) worked with rather than against the grain of the surrounding topography and made most of the interior spaces steeply sloped just like the surrounding landscape.